-Problem: During installation, the Internet Agent Installation program determined that the server where you installed the Internet Agent does not have a host name.
-You can fix the problem after the Internet the sys:\etc\hosts file, including its host name and IP address.
+- Problem: During installation, the Internet Agent Installation program determined that the server where you installed the Internet Agent does not have a host name.
+You can fix the problem after the Internet Agent has been installed. - Action: On a NetWare server, make sure that the server where you installed the Internet Agent is listed in the sys:\etc\hosts file, including its host name and IP address. - Action: On a Windows server: